nextflow-io/training/docs/hands_on/04_implementation.md

     Before we perform the GATK ASEReadCounter process, we must group the data for allele-specific expression.
 To do this we must combine channels.

-    The `bam_for_ASE_ch` channel emites tuples having the following structure, holding the final BAM/BAI files:
+    The output channel of the `rnaseq_gatk_recalibrate` process (`rnaseq_gatk_recalibrate.out`) emites tuples having the following structure, holding the final BAM/BAI files:

     ```bash
     < sample_id, file_bam, file_bai >